wix-incubator/eslint-plugin-lodash/README.md

 * [no-commit](docs/rules/no-commit.md): Do not use `.commit()` on chains that should end with `.value()`
 * [chain-style](docs/rules/chain-style.md): Enforce a specific chain style: explicit, implicit, or explicit only when necessary.
 * [prefer-flat-map](docs/rules/prefer-flat-map.md) Prefer `_.flatMap` over consecutive `map` and `flatten`.
+* [path-style](docs/rules/path-style.md) Enforce a specific path style for methods like `get` and `property`: array, string, or arrays only for deep paths.

 #### Preference over native
 These rules are also stylistic choices, but they also recommend using Lodash instead of native functions and constructs.